 I view psychotherapy as a holistic process in which individuals, couples, and families can reconnect with what is important to them.
 Psychotherapy should support and promote growth, change, and empowerment through relationship and connection.
 It may not always feel good, but it should provide a safe and stable space for growth to take place.
-Trusting in this process, finding some relief and hope are indicators that therapy is working.

 “I value the unique and diverse reasons by which you find yourself in the therapist’s office.
 Working together, we can develop the understanding and perspective needed to meet the challenges you face and develop solutions unique to what you want and need from life.”